Hasse norm principle for extensions of prime squared degree: Introduction

 where $\A_{K}^{\times}$ is the id{\`e}le group of $K$.
 In the paper of Scholz (\cite{Scholz1940}), the group $\Sha(K/k)$ is denoted by $\kappa(K/k)$ and is called the \emph{number knot}.
 We say that the \emph{Hasse norm principle holds for $K/k$} if

 The study of $\Sha(K/k)$ is initiated by Hasse (\cite{Hasse1931}).
-More precisely, he proved that the Hasse norm principle holds for cyclic extensions.
-However, it is not always trivial in general.
-For example, Hasse also proved that the biquadratic extension $\Q(\sqrt{-39},\sqrt{-3})/\Q$ does not satisfy the Hasse norm principle.
+More precisely, he proved that the Hasse norm principle holds for all cyclic extensions.
+However, $\Sha(K/k)$ is not always trivial in general.
+Indeed, he also clarified that the biquadratic extension $\Q(\sqrt{-39},\sqrt{-3})/\Q$ does not satisfy the Hasse norm principle.
 Hence, it is natural to discuss an equivalent condition for the validity of the Hasse norm principle.
-In this paper, we discuss the following:
+In this paper, we consider the following: